Diaper Care & Laundering

 • Top Loaders: Long warm or hot wash cycle with detergent

 • Front Loaders: Try 2 short wash cycles in lieu of 1 long wash

 • Dry in drier on medium-high or line-dry

 Detergents: Choose a detergent with no fabric softener, no optical whiteners or brighteners, no enzymes.
 Do not use chlorine bleach.
 Do not assume that your detergent is suitable because it has “free and clear” in the title.
-We highly recommend Mountain Green liquid and Rockin’ Green powder detergents, and both brands are available online and at most diaper stores.
+We highly recommend Allens Naturally and Rockin’ Green detergents, and both brands are available online and at most diaper stores.
 If you have very hard water or a water softener, you may want to choose a detergent formulated for these conditions.
 Only a very small amount of detergent is necessary, usually 2 tablespoons or less.
 High efficiency (HE) washers could require as little as 1 tablespoon per load.

 Water level: Cloth diapers require adequate room to agitate and lots of water to get clean.
 Fill your washer no more than half-full of diapers, but run it as a full load.
 Make sure all the Velcro tabs are covered and snaps unfastened to ensure diapers fully open for cleaning during laundering.